co-cart/co-cart/NEXT_CHANGELOG.md

 # Next Changelog for CoCart Lite

-> This changelog is NOT final so take it with a grain of salt.
+📢 This changelog is **NOT** final so take it with a grain of salt.
+Feedback from users while in beta will also help determine the final changelog of the release.

-This next release re-organizes how CoCart is put together and allows for more open expansion possibilities.

 ## What's New?

-* Session manager now initiates lighter for the use of CoCart's API while leaving the original initiation for the native WooCommerce intact.
+* Session manager now initiates lighter for the use of CoCart's API while leaving the original initiation for the native WooCommerce intact for the frontend.
 * Session now logs user ID, customer ID and cart key separately.
 Allowing more options for the cart to be managed how you like via the REST API.
 (Details on this change needs to be documented.)
 * Use of Namespaces has now been applied to help extend CoCart, easier to manage and identify for developers.
 * Re-organized what routes are allowed to be cached i.e products API rather than prevent all CoCart routes from being cached.